-In the early 90's, several benthic organisms using the subtidal zones showed trends towards recovery, and hydrocarbon concentrations had declined in many areas.
-However, consistent, systematic surveys have not been conducted for many species, and the recovery status of subtidal communities remains unknown.
+In the early 1990's, several benthic organisms using the subtidal zones showed trends towards recovery, and hydrocarbon concentrations had declined in many areas.
+However, consistent, systematic surveys have not been conducted for many species.
+Given the length of time since evidence of injury was last documented, the lack of subtidal oil for many years, and the resiliency and short generation times for the species that had shown lower populations in the oiled areas, it seems likely that recovery has occurred.